yahdee2702/ArkanApp/README.md

 </div>

 ## About the Project
 Arkan App is a muslim app to enhance your daily muslim activity in ease.

-With features like Azan and Qur'an.
+Features:
+- Azan Times
+- Azan Notifications
+- In-app Al-Qur'an
+- Search for surah
+- Search for ayat
+- Indonesian Translation